talhahossa1n/blog-site/README.md

 - **Home Page:** Displays introductory content and blog posts.
 Click on "Read More" to view a post in full.
 - **Compose Page:** Navigate to `/compose` to write a new blog post.
 - **Static Pages:** Visit `/about` and `/contact` for additional information.
+- **Viewing Posts:** Navigate to the home page to see a list of posts.
+Click the "Read More" link for lengthy posts or "Open" for shorter ones to view the full post.
+- **Deleting a Post:** On the individual post page, click the **Delete** button to remove the post from the database.
+After deletion, you will be redirected back to the home page.

 ## Future Enhancements